pyinstaller/pyinstaller/doc/bootloader-building.rst

                       `Passw0rd!`).

 :build-osxcross: GNU/Linux guest used to build the OS X SDK and `cctools` as
-                 described in section :ref:`cross-building for mac os x`.
+                 described in section :ref:`cross-building for macos`.

 .. include:: _common_definitions.txt